Tony de Peltrie

-Tony de Peltrie is a Canadian computer-animated short film from 1985.
-The short shows the first animated human character to express emotion through facial expressions and body movements, which touched the feelings of the audience.
+Tony de Peltrie is a Canadian animated short film from 1985.
+The short shows the first computer-animated human character to express emotion through facial expressions and body movements, which touched the feelings of the audience.
 The film was produced from 1982 to 1985 at the French-speaking University of Montreal, Quebec, and Canada.

 The four team members, Pierre Lachapelle (including production), Philippe Bergeron, Pierre Robidoux and Daniel Langlois, are all credited as directors.